A sustainable new working life – Sustainable Work

 In some cases trade associations, employers and trade unions collaborate in work environment improving activities.
 In one subproject, we will create knowledge alliances with the construction, healthcare/welfare, and hairdresser/stylist branches respectively.
 The purpose is to analyze, evaluate, further develop and disseminate the experiences and knowledge of successful ways to improve the work environment both within and outside these branches.

 Students from vocational high schools often have insufficient knowledge of occupational risks and of how to perform your work in a safe and healthy way.
 This increases the risk of them getting occupational disorders while still in school or early in their professional life.
-In one subproject, we will examine how to develop education about work environment matters through knowledge alliances with schools, vocational teachers and internship counselors to promote healthy work at school, during internship and later in professional life.
+In one subproject, we will examine how to develop education about work environment matters through knowledge alliances with schools, vocational teachers and internship counsellors to promote healthy work at school, during internship and later in professional life.